 We hold TLC support meetings where professionals from outside the school are invited to attend.
 During these meetings we may discuss individual cases where it is felt support above and beyond what the school is able to offer is necessary.
 In these cases parents and young people will be consulted and consent sought so that agencies are able to work in supporting the overall development of the young person.

 We have a particular duty in ensuring that Looked After Children are given the appropriate support and care to help support their progress and engagement within the learning environment.

 What arrangements are in place for handling complaints from parents of children with SEN about the provision made at the school?

 Parental complaints about SEND provision will be heard in the first instance by the Headteacher.
 If appeals require further consideration, this will be done by a representative of the Governing Body.

 The SENDCo at the school is Ms Le Croissette.

-We have a SENDCo, Welfare Officer, TLCs, EWO, School Nurse, Counsellor who are all able to provide information regarding family services and support for students and parents/careers.
+We have a SENDCo, Student Welfare Team, Pastoral Leaders, EWO, School Nurse, and three counsellors from No. 5, who are all able to provide information regarding family services and support for students and parents/careers.